 Is Resident Evil 4 Remake Steam Deck compatible?
-Capcom’s wonderfully wretched revamp is heading to Steam, but you’re probably wondering whether Resident Evil 4 Remake runs on Valve’s handheld gaming PC.
+Capcom’s survival horror re-do is now on Steam, but you’re probably wondering whether Resident Evil 4 Remake runs on Valve’s handheld gaming PC.
 Well, we’ve tried out the wretched romp the portable powerhouse to save you from potential hardware performance hassle.

 Before running what could be one of the best horror games, and even one of the best Steam Deck games, to release in 2023 on any machine, we’d advise checking out Resident Evil 4 Remake system requirements.
 Doing so will help prepare your rig of choice for the re-do, whether you’re planning to rescue Ashley Graham using the Nvidia RTX 4090 or the Deck’s dinky APU.

 Is Resident Evil 4 Remake Steam Deck compatible?

 Yes, Resident Evil 4 Remake is Steam Deck compatible.
-While our tests are currently based on the Chainsaw demo and not the final version, we couldn’t find any game-breaking glitches or bugs.
-That said, you may struggle to boost fps on Valve’s handheld PC at the moment, as it seemingly isn’t optimised for the portable in terms of performance.
+While we couldn’t find any game-breaking glitches or bugs, you may struggle to boost fps on Valve’s handheld PC at the moment, even with settings cranked down low.

 During our Resident Evil 4 Steam Deck tests, we weren’t able to achieve 60fps on the handheld, and frequent frame drops somewhat spoiled the mood.
 The game is technically playable, but if you’re pernickety when it comes to performance, the experience may leave a sour taste in your mouth.